RyanKHawkins/RyanKHawkins/README.md

 - [Codewars](https://www.codewars.com/users/RyanKHawkins)  ![](https://www.codewars.com/users/RyanKHawkins/badges/small)

 ### _Software Development_ excites me.
-The combination of using logic and creativity to build tools or games is enriching and fulfilling.
+The combination of using logic and creativity to build apps, tools, and games is incredibly enriching and fulfilling.

 ### MVP Projects